Brooke

 by David Catlin

-Playing: Claire Claremont, Mother, William, Angel of Death, Woman in Black, Beggar Woman, Officiant, and Others
+Playing: Claire Clairmont, Mother, William, Angel of Death, Woman in Black, Beggar Woman, Officiant, and Others

 Directed by Brian B. Crow